jjsch-dev/esp32-cam-demo/README.md

 Configure your PC according to [ESP32 Documentation](http://esp-idf.readthedocs.io/en/latest/?badge=latest).
 [Windows](http://esp-idf.readthedocs.io/en/latest/windows-setup.html), [Linux](http://esp-idf.readthedocs.io/en/latest/linux-setup.html) and [Mac OS](http://esp-idf.readthedocs.io/en/latest/macos-setup.html) are supported.
 If this is you first exposure to ESP32 and [esp-idf](https://github.com/espressif/esp-idf), then get familiar with [01_hello_world](https://github.com/espressif/esp-idf/tree/master/examples/01_hello_world) and [02_blink](https://github.com/espressif/esp-idf/tree/master/examples/02_blink) examples.
 Make them work and understand before proceeding further.

+Don't forget to copy the lib [esp32-camera] (https://github.com/jjsch-dev/esp32-camera) to the IDF components folder.

 ## Quick Start

 If you have your components ready, follow this section to [connect](#connect) the camera to ESP32 module, [flash](#flash) application to the ESP32 and finally [shoot](#shoot) and display the image.